RealManRobot/ros2_rm_robot/README.md

 * Currently supported robotic arms are RM65 series, RM75 series, ECO65 series, RML63 series, and the details can be referred to the website [RealMan robots](http://www.realman-robotics.com/).
 * The supported robotic arm controller version is 1.4.3 or above.
-* The Ubuntu version is 22.04.
+* The Ubuntu version is 20.04.
-* The ROS2 version is humble.
+* The ROS2 version is foxy.

 The following is the installation and use tutorial of the package.